haunt-digital/digital-nz-set/README.md

 Documentation
 -----------------------------------------------
-A Silverstripe module for interacting with Digital NZ sets.
+A Silverstripe module for interacting with Digital NZ sets via the Digital NZ API.
 This currently only has functions for working with Digital NZ sets.

 Installation Instructions